Skip to product information

 • In French.

-• No information about location, 1950s.
+• No location information, 1950s.

-• Perfect condition.
+• Perfect condition of conservation.

 • Unique piece.

-Born in Lisbon, Vieira da Silva began studying drawing and painting at the city's Academy of Fine Arts when she was just 11 years old.
+Born in Lisbon, Vieira da Silva began studying drawing and painting at the city's Academy of Fine Arts when she was only 11 years old.
 As a teenager, she expanded her artistic interests to include the study of sculpture, and as a young adult she moved to Paris, where she studied painting with Fernand Léger.
 In 1930, she married the Hungarian painter Árpád Szenes.
-Except for a brief stay in Lisbon and a period in Brazil during World War II, Vieira da Silva continued to reside in Paris for the rest of his life.
+Except for a brief stay in Lisbon and a period in Brazil during World War II, Vieira da Silva continued to reside in Paris for the rest of her life.

 View full details